tendermint/tendermint/docs/spec/blockchain/encoding.md

 and prefix bytes for public keys and signatures, as well as the address schemes for each PubKey.
-Note for brevity we don't include details of the private keys beyond their type and name, as they can be derrived the same way as the others using Amino.
+Note for brevity we don't include details of the private keys beyond their type and name, as they can be derived the same way as the others using Amino.

 All registered objects are encoded by Amino using a 4-byte PrefixBytes that uniquely identifies the object and includes information about its underlying